Key Points

+Six Sigma is a system of quality management processes that aims to make operations more effective by reducing defects.
 The basic aim of Six Sigma is to make a process 99.99996% defect-free.
 This means a Six Sigma process produces 3.4 defects per million opportunities (or less) as a result.

 While that may seem like a lofty goal, it is attainable.
-And the more you understand about what exactly a defect is in terms of Lean Six Sigma, the more equipped you are to achieve that defect percentage.
+And the more you understand what exactly a defect is in terms of Lean Six Sigma, the more equipped you are to achieve that defect percentage.

 Overview: What are Defects (%)?

-Defects are a fundamental part of the Lean Six Sigma process.
-Defects are defined as anything that does not meet the customer’s requirements, including defective materials, manufacturing errors and deviations from standards.
 They are one of the main categories of waste identified in the Value Stream Mapping process and occur when products are not up to standard and must be fixed before they can be sold or used.
 Because defects cost money and time, it’s important to keep them to a minimum by implementing processes that minimize their likelihood and impact.

 There are two types of defects: Internal defects and external defects.
-Internal defects occur during production or delivery of a product or service; they are caused by the manufacturer or supplier.
+Internal defects occur during the production or delivery of a product or service; they are caused by the manufacturer or supplier.
 External defects are caused by the customer or end user of a product or service; they occur after production has been completed but before delivery.

 3 Drawbacks to Defects (%)

 Lean Six Sigma is a management system that aims to reduce waste and increase quality, speed, and cost-effectiveness.
 It’s based on the idea that defects can be reduced by identifying and removing them before they reach customers.
-While their existence can ultimately reveal a problem you can then correct, they are considered to be a wastes of time, money, and resources.
+While their existence can ultimately reveal a problem you can then correct, they are considered to be a waste of time, money, and resources.

 The noteworthy drawbacks are:

-1. Defects are costly.
+1. Defects Are Costly

 There are several reasons for this.
 First, the process itself is costly because it involves a lot of data collection and analysis.
 Second, it takes time to figure out what went wrong and how to fix it, which can lead to delays in production or other processes.
 Third, when a defect occurs, it has to be tracked through the entire system, which can also slow down production or other processes.
 And fourth, defective products can potentially cause injury which can lead to lawsuits.

-2. Defects lead to a decrease in customer satisfaction.
+2. Defects Lead to a Decrease in Customer Satisfaction

 This can lead to a significant loss of revenue.
 If a defect is found after the product has been shipped, then it is too late to do anything about it.
 The customer may return the product and demand their money back.
 This can cost millions of dollars in lost revenue for a company that relies heavily on sales.